annias/promptflow/docs/index.rst

 Contribution
 ------------
-The biggest contriubtion you can make to PromptFlow is to create new :ref:`Node`.
+The biggest contribution you can make to PromptFlow is to create new :ref:`Node`.

 A walkthrough of how to create a new node can be found in the :doc:`development` section.